mossmatters/BIOL6302/Week12_PCE/README.md

 ### Download Data

 Download the data files from the GitHub repository.
+There is also a link to download a compressed (zip) version on Blackboard.

 ### Set Working Directory